 This is another crucial feature; the construction quality of the deck should not be compromised.
 You don’t want your deck to deteriorate because of the water or to break under pressure.

-Ensure the deck has a high-quality construction and is from a reliable seller.
+Ensure the deck is of high-quality construction and is from a reliable seller.
 Also, make sure you’re setting your deck up properly.

-For instance, decks on metal boats need to be installed over an air cushion.
+For instance, metal boat decks must be installed over an air cushion.
 This is done to prevent the boat from deteriorating due to water collection.